PilySwatch/weather-app/README.md

   <img src="./client/public/night-sample.png?raw=true" width="800" height="450">
 </p>

-Note that background images will change based on the weather in the city you are searching The collection of these images was collected from [Unplash](https://unsplash.com/).
+Note that background images will change based on the weather in the city you are searching.
+The collection of these images was collected from [Unplash](https://unsplash.com/).

 # 🚀 Getting started